Skip to Content

 • Education on a high fiber diet to improve immunotherapy response in Veterans with cancer.

-She is passionate about oncology nutrition, promoting RD involvement in nutrition research, educating health trainees, and workplace diversity.
+She is passionate about oncology nutrition, promoting RD involvement in nutrition research, and educating health trainees.
 Her favorite animal is a chicken.
 In her free time, she enjoys being outdoors hiking, camping, paddle boarding, and gardening.

 Kevin Kupferer smiles at the camera.
 There is an American flag behind him.